Health Food Radar

 5. Add the flour mixture.
 Stir only until traces of flour disappear.

-6. Stir in the chopped walnuts.
+6. Stir in the chopped walnuts and cranberries.

 7. Scoop the batter into the prepared muffin tin; batter will reach the tops of each cup.